elegantweb/nwjs-vue/README.md

 #### Production

-Specify target platforms and architectures in your `app/package.json`:
+Specify target platforms and architectures in `package.json`:

 You can find available options [here](https://github.com/evshiron/nwjs-builder-phoenix).